opnsense/docs/source/manual/how-tos/wireguard-client.rst

 WireGuard is a simple, fast VPN protocol using modern `cryptography <https://www.wireguard.com/protocol>`__.
 It aims to be faster and less complex than IPsec whilst also being a considerably more performant alternative to OpenVPN.
 Initially released for the Linux kernel, it is now cross-platform and widely deployable.

-This how-to describes setting up a central WireGuard server on OPNsense and configuring one or more clients to create a tunnel to it.
+This how-to describes setting up a central WireGuard Instance (server) on OPNsense and configuring one or more client peers to create a tunnel to it.

 -------------------------------------
 Step 1 - Install the WireGuard plugin